sgraden/vpc/how-to-verify-access.md

 ibmcloud is zones
 ibmcloud is vpcs
 ibmcloud is subnets
-ibmcloud is servers
+ibmcloud is instances
-ibmcloud is servers --json
+ibmcloud is instances --json
 ```

 For more details on CLI capability, see: